Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

-We can thus reduce the calculation of the Von Neumann entropy to the one of the two terms \eqref{eq:MOmdef} around $N = 1$.
-In the following, we will consider the calculation of these two terms.
+For concreteness we consider the measurement process in Sec.~\ref{sec:mea}.
+The factor of ${\lf {\overline{\tr\check\rho}}\ri^{-1} = (q_{\rm tot}/q_s)^t}$ is then the total number of possible distinct measurement records, i.e. distinct sequences of measurement outcomes (Eq.~\ref{eq:summedtrajectories}).
+We can thus reduce the calculation of the Von Neumann entropy to the two terms \eqref{eqMOmega} around $N = 1$.
+Below in Secs.~\ref{sec:singvalmoments} and \ref{sec:tracemoments} we consider the calculation of $M$ and $\Omega$ in turn.
+In Sec.~\ref{sec:shannon} discuss the results of Shannon entropy of the measurement records using the continuation of $\Omega$.